chat icon

 Home

 As the next evolution in high-speed wireless service, 5G utilizes a network of sophisticated technologies to deliver ultra-high transmission speeds and low-latency connections through high frequency radio waves.
-Though 5G uses much of the existing 4G network as a backbone, 5G needs new infrastructure to support the new spectrum to fully deliver on its technical promise.
+Though it uses much of the existing 4G network as a backbone, 5G needs new infrastructure to support the new spectrum to fully deliver on its technical promise.

 What Is Small Cell Technology?

 High-band 5G uses radio frequencies above 24GHz, typically referred to as “millimeter wave (mmW)” frequencies.
-These allow for much faster speeds because there is more spectrum used, and all but eliminates latency.
+These allow for much faster speeds because there’s more spectrum used, and it all but eliminates latency.
 While the difference in speed is dramatic, mmW transmissions also have more limited range than their lower-frequency counterparts.
 Delivering this kind of signal with enough bandwidth to accommodate the expected demand requires different kinds of infrastructure.

 In order to provide coverage, these miniature base stations have to be deployed in higher density, in groups or swarms called small cell networks.
 The idea is that the individual small cells work together in huge numbers, hundreds or even thousands strong, to relay 5G signals across a city or a region.